rustynail102/side-stacker-game/README.md

 ![System Architecture - High-level diagram](docs/system-architecture.drawio.svg?raw=true "System Architecture - High-level diagram")

+Arrows between the components indicate the direction of communication.
+For instance, both clients send requests to the server and receive responses from it.
+The server, in turn, communicates with the databases to fetch, update, or delete data as per the client's requests.

+This diagram provides a high-level overview of how these components interact within the system.

+The system architecture is primarily divided into three parts: the client-side, the server-side and databases.

+#### Client-side:

+There are two clients represented in the diagram, both using React for their frontend:

+- **Client 1 (React)**: This client communicates with the server using HTTP/REST and WebSockets.
+The client sends requests to the server and receives responses.
+- **Client 2 (React)**: This client also communicates with the server using HTTP/REST and WebSockets.

+**Detailed client implementation is described in [client's README](client/README.md)**

+#### Server-side:

+**Server (Node.js/Express)**: This server is built using Node.js and Express.
+It communicates with both clients using HTTP/REST and WebSockets.
+It also interacts with the PostgreSQL database and the Redis Store.

+**Detailed server implementation is described in [server's README](server/README.md)**

+#### Databases:

+There are two databases in the system:

+- **PostgreSQL Database**: This is a relational database used for storing structured data.
+- **Redis Store**: This is an in-memory data structure store, used as a database and cache.

 ### Technology Stack

 > List of technologies used in the project